stevenlio88/Portfolio/content/projects/romaiance/index.md

 While the project is intentionally small in scope, it explores a big idea:
 >What if AI agents collaborated to bring a personalized, human-like touch to the entire matchmaking process?

-Full code and technical details can be found here on GitHub: https://github.com/stevenlio88/RomAIance and project write up on Kaggle: https://www.kaggle.com/competitions/agents-intensive-capstone-project/writeups/romaiance-ai-powered-match-making
+Full code and technical details are available on [GitHub](https://github.com/stevenlio88/RomAIance) and the original project write up submission on [Kaggle](https://www.kaggle.com/competitions/agents-intensive-capstone-project/writeups/romaiance-ai-powered-match-making).

+---

 ## Why Build RomIance?